 Since BAM shares the same biblical principles as Christian Missionaries, it (BAM) is more compatible than traditional business, especially regarding outcomes and desired achievement goals.
 The Author envisions BAM partnering with missionaries and mission organizations to develop a synergy between BAMers and Missionaries to improve the overall results (e.g., more missionaries completing their assignments, more jobs, and more long term missionaries).

-To accomplish this the Author proposes developing a new Training Paradigm that accounts for the evolution of mission work and the replacement of cover/fake businesses with BAM.
+To accomplish this the Author proposes developing a new Training Paradigm that accounts for the evolution of mission work and replacing cover/fake businesses with BAM.
 It also expands upon Johnson’s (2022) recommendation that BAM businesses have both a business CEO ; and a ministry CEO.

 The new Training Paradigm will equip BAMers for missions and Missionaries for BAM.
 The goal is to improve outcomes for those involved in both missions and international development work by bringing the two communities together essentially training the Modern Day Missionary.
 The following outlines several elements of the Training Paradigm for the proposed Modern Day Missionary: